-Features are distinctive characteristics of a product or service.
-A feature often brings a positive benefit to the customer.
+Features are a product or service’s distinctive characteristics.
+A feature brings a positive benefit to the customer.

-Fixed costs remain constant regardless of how many number of a business makes.
-For example, rent doesn’t change whether you sell two or ten units of a product.
+Fixed costs remain constant regardless of how much of a product or service a business sells.
+For example, rent doesn’t change whether a business sells two or ten units of a product.

 Flat Organizational Structure (see also Hierarchical Organization Structure)

-A company with a flat organizational structure has a very small level of middle management between the employees at the top and those that are customer-facing.
+A company with a flat organizational structure has a small level of middle management between employees at the top and employees that are customer-facing.
 Creativity and flexibility thrive within the flat organizational structure.

 Flexible people have the capacity to change quickly when necessary.
-Small businesses can act with much more flexibility than larger ones, a core advantage.
+Small businesses can act with much more flexibility than larger ones, giving them a terrific advantage.

 Hierarchical Organization Structure (see also Flat Organizational Structure)

-Companies with a hierarchical organization structure typically have many middle-managers and several lines of communication between the top and the bottom.
-Companies that require complicated processes and systems tend to use this structure.
+Companies with a hierarchical organization structure have many middle-managers and several lines of communication between employees at the top and employees at the bottom.
+Companies that require complicated processes and systems tend to use this business structure.

 Hockey Stick Growth

-Hockey Stick Growth, the type of growth that angel investors and venture capitalists are most interested in, occurs when the growth rate of a business resembles a hockey stick shape when plotted on a graph.
-Growth starts slowly, characterized by slow sales and high costs, but quickly shifts to a rapid, exponential incline.
+Hockey Stick Growth, the type of growth in which angel investors and venture capitalists are most interested, occurs when the growth rate of a business resembles a hockey stick shape when plotted on a graph.
+Growth starts slowly, characterized by slow sales and high costs, but quickly becomes exponential, rising steeply on the graph.

 Initial Public Offering (IPO)